remix-run/remix/docs/components/nav-link.md

 ### `end`

-The `end` prop changes the matching logic for the `active` and `pending` states to only match to the "end" of the NavLinks's `to` path.
+The `end` prop changes the matching logic for the `active` and `pending` states to only match to the "end" of the `NavLinks`'s `to` path.
 If the URL is longer than `to`, it will no longer be considered active.

 | Link                          | URL          | isActive |
 | ----------------------------- | ------------ | -------- |